ajacocks/arch-blur/README.md

-# Arch-Silence GRUB2 theme
+# Arch-blur GRUB2 theme

-My flat GRUB2 theme.
+A GRUB2 theme, based on Arch-silence, that changes the fonts and logo, and adds a background 75% black filter.
+The default background is from GNOME, with thanks.

 <img src="./preview.png" width="400">

-## Font

-The font in the boot menu can't be changed because of GRUB.

-GRUB does have a conversion tool from ttf to it's own format but this format encodes each pixel with 1 bit which makes it completely useless since there's practically no font that is readable in such a low bit-depth.

 ## License